bitsnaps/vue3-real-world/README.md

 # Real World Vue3

 This is a static web app built with vue3, example from VueMastery.
+P.S.
+This app uses Client-Side routing using History Mode turned on, so you'll need to configure your server in order to redirect all routes to `index.html`.

 ## Project setup
 ```